 How to Get Around Kuala Lumpur in one day

 If you only have one day in Kuala Lumpur don’t waste time in traffic, the public transportation is efficient and the 9 trains/metro lines can’t take you almost everywhere in town.
-On My Rapid KL you can check all the lines and connection, it will help you to get around Kuala Lumpur easily and fast.
+On My Rapid KL you can check all the lines and connections, it will help you to get around Kuala Lumpur easily and fast.

 If your hotel or a place you want to visit in KL is far from the train station, then you will need a taxi.
 Many taxi drivers speak English, but the language barrier is always an issue, especially you are going to a not so touristy place.
 Uber works perfectly in Kuala Lumpur, you avoid the language problem and can also pay with your credit card.
 Sign up now and get a discount for your next ride.